Dear BLCF Friends,

 Let us pray…

-Good morning and welcome, again, to Bloor Lansdowne Christian Fellowship Sunday Praise and Worship service, in the heart of Toronto.
+Good morning and welcome, to Bloor Lansdowne Christian Fellowship’s Sunday Praise and Worship Service, here in the heart of Toronto, for the first Sunday of October 2022, a Communion Sunday at BLCF.
 An important part of a believer’s praise and worship is setting aside part of your day for prayer.
 In order to sense God’s presence, it is helpful to make that prayer time in the quiet of the day.
-Often that time is either early in the morning or late at night, when it is quiet and free from distractions.
+Often that time is either early in the morning or late at night when it is quiet and free from distractions.
 At times of particular need or concern, for oneself or for others, is another good time to converse with the Lord through prayer.
 And of course, don’t forget to praise Him at times of victory and to thank Him for answered prayer.

 The Scriptures indicate that for Jesus, the preferred time for prayer was the evening, in a quiet place, such as a mountain top or in a garden.
 In this morning’s scripture, in Luke 9, we see that Jesus went up on a mountain to pray.